jafferjunaidi/eProject_EduPredict/README.md

 - Support for Academic records, Attendance, Average GPA and LMS engagement score by GPA.
 - Total students by Department, Semester and Academic year.
-- Future dropout prediction with trigger type and description.
+- Future dropout prediction with Trigger type and Description.
-- Find sum of marks obtained and total GPA of each Program through Course ID.
+- Sum of marks obtained and Total GPA of each Program through Course id.
 - User-friendly interactive dashboard visualizing student performance patterns and predictions.
 - Graduated, Dropped and Completion rate through status.
-- GPA and Total attendance through Student ID.
+- GPA and Total attendance through Student id.
 - Parallel processing for large datasets.